epfml/disco/docs/CONTRIBUTING.md

 ## First steps

-DISCO is a complex project composed of the Disco.js library (`discojs`, `discojs-node` and `discojs-node`), a front-end (`webapp`), a `server` and a `cli` (e.g., for benchmarking).
+DISCO is a complex project composed of the Disco.js library (`discojs`, `discojs-node` and `discojs-web`), a front-end (`webapp`), a `server` and a `cli` (e.g., for benchmarking).
 Depending on what your goal is, you might only use a subset of them, e.g. you won't need an in-depth understanding of the webapp and Vue.js to add a new decentralized learning feature.
 Instead, you will probably rely on the CLI.

-1. If you are going to work, contribute and improve the project, I first recommend you get a good understand of what DISCO does: play around with the [website](https://epfml.github.io/disco/#/), train a model from the pre-defined tasks, or even create your own custom task.
+1. If you are going to work, contribute and improve the project, I first recommend you get a good understand of what DISCO does: play around with the [website](https://discolab.ai/#/), train a model from the pre-defined tasks, or even create your own custom task.
 Feedback is always appreciated, feel free to let us know on slack/in the github issues/in person if you noticed any issues or thought of an improvement.

 2. Then, get a high-level understanding of the different parts of the projects in the [developer guide](../DEV.md), even if you're planning on working on a subset of the project.
 If you want to know more about a specific part of the project, refer to the table of contents at the end of the DEV guide.